Skip to content

 # heating -> off (cooldown start).

-self._last_target_by_heater: Dict[str, float] = {}
+self._last_target_by_heater: dict[str, float] = {}

 # When enabled, suppress ETA updates while a print job is active.